-The significant unobservable inputs to determine the fair value of the obligation under put option as at December 31, 2021, include the weighted average growth rate, terminal value, and pre-tax discount rate used in the Company's impairment assessment, and are further disclosed in Note 9.
+The significant unobservable inputs to determine the fair value of the obligation under put option as at December 31, 2022, include the weighted average growth rate, terminal value, and pre-tax discount rate used in the Company's impairment assessment, and are further disclosed in Note 11.
+As at December 31, 2022, the put option valuation was affected by the increase in policy interest rates as it relates to the discount rate applied in the fair value assessment of the obligation under put option.